Hank Greenspun: Feuds with Joe McCarthy

-Tied to Watergate scandal
+Target of Watergate plumbers

 On June 17, 1972, Virgilio González, Bernard Barker, James W. McCord, Jr., Eugenio Martínez and Frank Sturgis were arrested while placing electronic devices in the Democratic Party campaign offices in an apartment block called Watergate, in Washington, D.C.
 It later emerged that people working for President Richard Nixon wanted to wiretap the conversations of Larry O'Brien, chairman of the Democratic National Committee.
 The Watergate scandal developed from this incident, leading to wide-ranging investigations, Congressional hearings, and steady media coverage for the next two years.

 On May 23, 1973, McCord admitted that this group (known as the "Plumbers") had been involved in several covert activities.
 This included a plot to steal documents from Hank Greenspun's safe.
 McCord testified that Attorney General John N. Mitchell had told him that Greenspun had in his possession blackmail type information involving a Democratic candidate for president.
 E. Howard Hunt and G. Gordon Liddy believed Greenspun possessed incriminating information on Edmund Muskie, and wanted to capture the documents in a joint operation with billionaire Howard Hughes’ security team.
 The operation fell through because Hughes's team refused to go further.
-As Greenspun was an avowed Republican, it was assumed that Greenspun would use his political influence and connections to sway the election.

-Business dealings and Career
+Business dealings and career

 Immediately after Greenspun's death, his family entered the Sun into a joint operating agreement with the Las Vegas Review-Journal.
 As a result, the Sun operated as an afternoon daily from 1990 on.
 Beginning in October 2005, under an amended joint operating agreement, the paper began delivery with the morning Review-Journal as an insert.

 Greenspun formed The Greenspun Corporation to manage the family's assets.

 Greenspun was also heavily involved in real estate, acquiring most of the western portion of Henderson, Nevada for a development that eventually became Green Valley.
 Much of the original seed money for the real estate investment was acquired through a loan from the International Brotherhood of Teamsters.
 His family controls the majority of this land and associated real estate developments, including golf courses and the Green Valley Ranch, Resort and Spa with interest being held through The Greenspun Corporation.

 Greenpsun started the first TV station in Nevada, KLAS-TV, in 1953.

 Greenspun ran for Governor of Nevada in 1962, but was defeated in the Republican Party primary by Oran Gragson.

-In 2008, SGP Media produced the feature documentary about the life and times of Hank Greenspun, narrated by Anthony Hopkins.
+In 2008, SGP Media produced a feature documentary about the life and times of Hank Greenspun, narrated by Anthony Hopkins.